nbuilding/N-lang-docs/docs/features/literals.md

 ## Number Literals

 ### Decimal Literals
-This is the plain and simple way of writing an int, it is a base ten number such as `10`:
+This is the plain and simple way of writing an int, it is a base-ten number such as `10`:
 ```js
 let val = 32